skabbes/adblock-hulu/README.md

 Adblock-hulu is a firefox addon experiment playing with request / response manipulation.
 It aims to disable Hulu ads.

 ## Try it out
 A recent version of adblock-hulu is usually available [here](http://skpics.com/adblock-hulu/adblock-hulu.xpi).
+Be sure to clear your browser cache before using it.

 ## How it works
 By listening to traffic on Hulu's webpage, we can inject our own ads into hulu's stream.
 I have custom tailored a blank flv file to replace Hulu ads with.
 This effectivly makes the ads 0-length, and is very quick to "finish".